rishabh-mamgain/AttentionFocusNetAndAttention-SE-NetModel/README.md

 terms of performance metrics.
-– Extensive experimental results on the datasets ISIC 2017, ISIC 2018 and HAM10000 are produced which demonstrates that the gating applied have precisely and accurately identified the small and intricate lesions in the images.
+– Extensive experimental results on the datasets ISIC 2017, ISIC 2018 and HAM10000 are produced which demonstrates that the gating applied have precisely and accurately identified the small and intricate lesions in the images.
-– To the best of our knowledge, this is our initiative to analyze the combined effect of SENet and AG on FocusNet architecture with detailed experimentation on three datasets.
+– To the best of our knowledge, this is our initiative to analyze the combined effect of SENet and AG on FocusNet architecture with detailed experimentation on three datasets.